juremaj/barrel-patch_analysis/README.md

 # Usage

 First we need to add some data, within a `data` folder under `barrel-patch_analysis`.
 This repo assumes the same organization as `deve-networks` (see [readme](https://github.com/juremaj/deve-networks#organising-data)).
-Once we have some data installed we can simply lunch jupyter lab:
+Once we have access to some data, we can simply lunch jupyter lab from within the conda environment:

 ```
 jupyter lab